daveyarwood/blog.djy.io/src/_posts/2016-06-15-alda-for-clojurists.md

 {% include JB/setup %}

+> NOTE: Alda 2.0.0 was released in Spring 2021.
+It was a [total rewrite from the
+> ground up in Go and Kotlin][why-rewrite].
+As a consequence, a lot of the
+> information below about the Clojure internals of Alda (v1) is no longer
+> relevant!
+>
+> In 2018, Dave released the [alda-clj] library, which is the new recommended
+> way to write/generate Alda scores in Clojure.

 # A more FP-friendly Alda

 Just recently, I rewrote a big chunk of the [Alda](https://github.com/alda-lang/alda) codebase; the result is something I'm a lot happier with, as a [Clojure](http://clojure.org) programmer.
 Clojure is a language that encourages programming in a [functional](https://en.wikipedia.org/wiki/Functional_programming) style, minimizing the need to keep track of the state of variables and reliance upon unpredictable side effects.